SeaGraphData/SeaGraphData/README.md

 ## Goals

-Python scripts related to the author´s passion: maritime problems, being all of them created the enthusiasm and self-learning process.
-The intention of that is able to share personal knowledge and continue to grow in the Data Analysis field.
+Python scripts mainly related to the author´s passion: maritime problems, being all of them created from an enthusiastic and self-learning process.
+The intention of that is able to share personal knowledge and continue to grow in the Data Analysis field at the same time.

 <br />